 - Your knowledge and work is your rank and uniform

 - Be a team player - understand the culture to gain trust

 Danni Maynard Deputy Director Aviation Safety Promotion & Engagement Defence Aviation Safety Authority

 Leaders need to command presence and embody boldness, though women face unique challenges when it comes to establishing a presence.
 A key component to these challenges is buying into impostor syndrome or using body language that appears submissive, waiting for others to recognise and reward their achievements.
 Control the kind of impression you make and take command.
-Join Gina as she discusses how you can control how people perceive you through exploring strategies that will support your leadership journey.
+Join Catherine as she discusses how you can control how people perceive you through exploring strategies that will support your leadership journey.

 - Be confident and make a positive first impression

 - Project authority and power

 - Be a serious contender and aspire for senior positions

 Most leaders guide with their heads, forgetting a critical component of leadership - their hearts.
 They’re conditioned to put business before benevolence, which is profitable in certain scenarios, though unsustainable in the new generation of leadership.
 Compassionate leaders use their social attributes to understand each team member as a significant individual.
 Michelle will explore how you can be a powerful and compassionate leader, using her journey as a summary of the essential skills you need to thrive.

 - Compassionate and mindful communication